home lab

 7. Streamlining with DevOps Tools: Terraform and Ansible

-Terraform is an open-source tool that allows you to define and provide data center infrastructure using a declarative configuration language.
+Terraform is an open-source tool that works in a declarative configuration language.
 It can manage existing and popular service providers and custom in-house solutions, making it an excellent tool for managing a diverse home lab setup.

 Terraform allows easily deploying new virtual infrastructure in the home lab and production